 When I was writing The Age of Influence, I realized that there had to be a different way of categorizing the types of influencers that existed other than mere followers.
 More followers doesn’t simply equate to larger influence.
-That’s why I created a new way of categorizing influencers that I’d like to introduce here.
+That’s why I created a new way of categorizing influencers that I’d like to introduce here: Affinity based influencers.

-Below are the two main types of influencers, which each can be further divided into five or so different sub-categories for a total of nine different types of influencers that you can consider as part of your influencer marketing program.
+Below are the three main categories of influencers for you to consider, with each being further divided into five or so different sub-categories for a total of 15 different types of influencers that you can consider as part of your influencer marketing program.

-Let’s now take a deeper look at the two types of influencers.
-These are influencers who are classified based on the number of followers (the traditional way of looking at influencers), and the ones classified by level of brand affinity (which and more and more brands are a proponent of).
+Let’s now take a deeper look at the three types of influencers.
+These are influencers who are classified based on the number of followers (the traditional way of looking at influencers), by level of brand affinity (which and more and more brands are a proponent of), and finally by content creator type.

 Influencers defined by the size of their following